LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 @2 {1;3;null;"1";noType;noValue} {1;4;null;"2";noType;noValue} {2;5;null;"3";noType;noValue} {2;6;null;"# + #";noType;noValue}
 @not_connected {null;7;null;"5";noType;Not connected} {null;8;null;"6";noType;Not connected} {null;9;null;"7";noType;Not connected}
 ```
+Each time you run the script, a .tree file is generated that stores the last state of the modified diagram.

 ## List of the working commands:
 The following commands are correctly implemented and are working inside the script, when the field "Insert command:" appears;